libavg/libavg/sphinxdoc/app.rst

     .. autoclass:: MainDiv

-        This abstract class, once subclassed, is the placeholder for the main user's code.
-        Its member methods are to be implemented, at least onInit().
+        This abstract class must be subclassed to write a libavg application.
+It is the main application entry point and should be the parent node for all application-created nodes.
+All the public methods are empty and don't do anything if not overridden.

         .. py:attribute:: INIT_FUNC